 Chief Objective of Position

 The Investigator reports to the Assistant Director of Title IX and Equal Opportunity and is a Deputy Title IX Coordinator for the University.
-This position will assist in the oversight of compliance efforts; training to the campus community; and the investigation and disposition of complaints.
+This position will assist in the oversight of compliance efforts; programming and training to the campus community; and the investigation and disposition of complaints.
 In the absence of the Assistant Director and Director, collaborates with Human Resources, University Police, the Office of Student Affairs, University Counsel and the Department of Athletics to support the University’s compliance with Title IX and EO.
 The position provides assistance with the University’s goal of creating a community of mutual respect.